 Sales taxes are an important revenue source, composing close to half of all state tax revenues.1 But sales taxes are also inherently regressive because the lower a family's income, the more the family must spend on goods and services subject to the tax.
-Lawmakers in many states have enacted "sales tax holidays" (at least 17 states will hold them in 20162), to provide a temporary break on paying the tax on purchases of clothing, school supplies, and other items.
+Lawmakers in many states have enacted "sales tax holidays" (at least 16 states will hold them in 2017^2), to provide a temporary break on paying the tax on purchases of clothing, school supplies, and other items.
 While these holidays may seem to lessen the regressive impacts of the sales tax, their benefits are minimal.
-This policy brief examines sales tax holidays, identifies the many problems associated with them, and concludes that they have more political than policy benefits of these taxes have enacted "sales tax holidays" that provide temporary sales tax breaks for purchases of clothing, computers, and other items.
 This policy brief looks at sales tax holidays as a tax reduction device.